laurajunco/d3-practice/notes.md

     - Converting strings to Date objects
     - Using time scales, as needed
     - Formatting Date objects as human-friendly strings, for display to the user.

+### Axis
+- D3’s axes are functions whose parameters you define.
+When an axis function is called, it doesn’t return a value, but generates the visual elements of the axis, including lines, labels, and ticks.
+-  A g element is a group element.
+Group elements are invisible yet  can be used to containother elements.
+And we can apply transformations to g elements, which affects how visual elements within that group are rendered.
+- D3’s call() function takes the incoming selection, as received from the prior link in the chain, and hands that selection off to any function.